Skip to main content

 Permission is not only common courtesy, it's required by our Terms of Use.

-Chris Russell avatar
+Chris avatar

-Written by Chris Russell
+Written by Chris

-Updated over a week ago
+Updated over 2 years ago

 The first step to building a successful audience is to get permission from contacts who want to receive your email marketing campaigns.
 Permission is not only common courtesy, it's required by our Terms of Use.